 Map# 19011423 Lot # -09700

 Map# Lot #

 Map# Lot #

-Street Address (if applicable): 100 MOSS
+Street Ad Idress (if applicable): 100 MOSS

 Area of Request (square feet/acres): 2.11 AC

 Existing Zoning:CC

-Existing Use of the Property:COMMERCIAL
+Existing l Jse of the Property:COMMERCIAL -

-Proposed Use of the Property COMMERCIAL/R2 (MIXED USE)
+KED USE)

-Pre-application Conference Held: No YesX If so, Date
+Pre-appli cation Conference Held: No Ye sX If so, Date

-Submittal Requirements:
+Submitta l Requirements:

 1 .
 Copy of deed showing ownership or p purchase contract with property legal description.

-X2 Site Plan/Tentative Plan with, as a minimum, all required information.
+X2 .
+Site Plan/Tentative Plan with, as a minimum, all required information.
 Submit one copy of all plans11X17 or smaller; 12 copies of all plans larger than 11x17.
 (See attached checklist for required information)

-3 3.
+3 .
 Applicant's Statement: Explain the request in as much detail as possible.
 Provide all information that will help the decision makers evaluate the application, including addressing each of the decision criteria for the requested land use action.

 4 Other submittals required by the City or provided by the applicant.
 Please List.

 a 0

 c. d

 f

 .
 Filing Fee: Amount Due: .00